 The region’s unemployment rate has declined past pre-recession levels.
 As of December 2014, unemployment in the Columbus metro area stood at 4.0 percent, below the 4.6 percent bottom of the previous expansion and much lower than the state of Ohio’s rate of 5.1 percent.
 Continued improvement in the unemployment rate accrues to continued growth across multiple sectors, with especially strong performance in the construction and professional and business services sectors.
 Expectations for growth in 2015 remain bright as continued improvement in the manufacturing sector in response to increased motor vehicle demand is likely.

 Gross Domestic Product

-Home price growth remained solid throughout 2013 due to strong performance in the labor market, as well as strong investor demand for real estate and growing consumer confidence.
-Foreclosure rates continue to decline, which help reduce the shadow inventory.
-Growth will likely continue in the real estate sector as employment strengthens further and homebuilding increases in response to a shrinking supply of new and existing homes available for sale.
+Through February of 2015, housing prices in the Columbus metro area had returned to growth rates that are consistent with historical norms.
+Housing prices were rising at a 4.4 percent rate, surpassed only by the national average of 4.9 percent.
+This is due to strong growth in the employment sector, continued improvements in consumer credit quality, and slow growth in the supply of available housing in the metro area.
+Foreclosure rates continue to decline, which also helps to reduce the shadow inventory.
+Growth should continue in the real estate sector as employment strengthens further and homebuilding increases in response to a shrinking supply of new and existing homes available for sale.